nuneslu/nuneslu.github.io/_supervision/2024-luley.md

 location: "Bonn, Germany"
 ---

-Supervised the Master's thesis of a student from the University of Zurich
+Supervised the Master's thesis of a student from the University of Zurich.